heal-research/HEAL.Attic/docs/Manual.md

 ### Storable Constructor
 Each storable class should have an empty constructor marked with the `StorableConstructor` attribute.
-This constructor can be used by HEAL.Attic to create empty objects which are subsequently filled with the serialized data.
+This constructor can be used by HEAL.Attic to create empty objects which are subsequently filled with serialized data.
 This can be useful to save effort and to speed up deserialization because it is not necessary to initialize members of an object using a default constructor when data is later loaded from serialized format.

 HEAL.Attic provides the type `StorableConstructorFlag` which must be used as formal parameter for the storable constructor to prevent collisions with existing constructors.
 The storable constructor should be protected (or private in sealed classes).
 Don't forget to call the `StorableConstructor` of the base class if there is one.
 ```csharp